 His interest in wilderness travel also began his exploration of the backcountry on skis.
 Bevis is an experienced Telemark skier exploring the off-piste in the European Alps and North America.

 Bevis runs practical studio and field based workshops in filmmaking, including natural history, that focus on the complete craft necessary for the making of short films.
 He has delivered training for BBC Arts New Creatives; Channel Four Random Acts and Screen South.

 Prior to his work as a Cinematographer and Filmmaker Bevis was Head of Production at Film and Video Umbrella.
 He produced over 20 productions working alongside emerging and established filmmakers and artists.

 Bevis owns a camera unit based on a 4K Canon C300 MKII with Zeiss optics.
 He also runs a comprehensive edit suite.

-Bevis has worked with the following:
+Bevis has filmed and worked with the following:

-The Arts Council of Wales; The Barbican; BBC; John Cale; Nick Franglen; Film and Video Umbrella; Hamish Fulton; Ori Gersht; Great North Run Culture; Graham Gussin; The Henry Moore Foundation; Tom Hunter; Shona Illingworth; Make Music New York Festival; Melanie Manchot; Museum of Fine Art Boston; National Museum Wales; Ogilvy & Mather; Olympic Delivery Authority; Random Acts/Channel 4; The Serpentine Gallery; SF ONE/ Swiss TV; Turner Contemporary Margate; Mark Wallinger; The Wellcome Trust.
+The Arts Council of England; The Arts Council of Wales; The Barbican; BBC; John Cale; Nick Franglen; Film and Video Umbrella; Hamish Fulton; Ori Gersht; Great North Run Culture; Graham Gussin; The Henry Moore Foundation; Tom Hunter; Shona Illingworth; Make Music New York Festival; Melanie Manchot; Robby Müller; The Musée d'Art Contemporain du Val-de-Marne, Paris; Museum of Fine Art Boston; National Museum Wales; Nuit Blanche, Paris; Ogilvy & Mather; Olympic Delivery Authority; Random Acts/Channel 4; Screen South; The Serpentine Gallery; SRG SSR / Swiss TV broadcaster; Turner Contemporary Margate; Mark Wallinger; The Wellcome Trust.